joeytakeda/misc/table.md

                                                 New Blazing-World</hi>. </head>

 ```
+**Note**

-**Note**Unlike the attribute values of rend, which uses whitespace as a separator, the style attribute may contain whitespace.
+Unlike the attribute values of rend, which uses whitespace as a separator, the style attribute may contain whitespace.
 This attribute is intended for recording inline stylistic information concerning the source, not any particular output.
 The formal language in which values for this attribute are expressed may be specified using the styleDefDecl element in the TEI header.
 If style and rendition are both present on an element, then style overrides or complements rendition. style should not be used in conjunction with rend, because the latter does not employ a formal style definition language.

+@rendition

-@renditionpoints to a description of the rendering or presentation used for this element in the source text.
+points to a description of the rendering or presentation used for this element in the source text.
+**Status**

+Optional

+**Datatype**

-**Status**Optional**Datatype** 1–∞ occurrences of teidata.pointer separated by whitespace
+ 1–∞ occurrences of teidata.pointer separated by whitespace

 ```

 <head rendition="#ac #sc">